hiraymond/Poker/README.md

 Code Requirement:

 1. Generation of random game sets or events
-2. Data structures for storing game status
+2. Data structures for storing game status (using struct to store cards)
-3. Dynamic memory management
+3. Dynamic memory management (dynamic array)
-4. File input/output (e.g., for loading/saving game status)
+4. File input/output (loading/saving game status)
-5. Program codes in multiple files
+5. Program codes in multiple files (using Makefile and .h file)

-Your implementation should encompass the following coding elements:
+Non-standard C/C++ libraries:

-1. There would be total of nine different ramdom cards generated in each round.
+  Windows.h/unistd.h
-   (two for player hand cards, two for computer player hand cards, and five for the public deck)
+  Function: Easter egg, creating fake loading time using sleep function.

-2. We would be using arrays to store cards for player, computer player, and public deck.
+Instructions:

-3. We would also use dynamic arrays to store the win/lose record for the player, the size of the record array is set as two (capable for storing two rounds of game) in the beginning, and the size of the record array would double when the limits is met.
+1. Player should first generate a Poker file using "make Poker" command.
-4. use .txt file to save current hand of player, computer player, deck and the win/lose record.
+2. Player should see a game instruction after running the Poker file.
-5. We will have a file for the computer player, a file for loading/saving game status, a file for user input and a file for the main        body.
+3. Follow the instruction to play the game.